coderefinery/git-intro/_episodes/09-remotes.md

 offers a nice HTML user interface to browse the repositories and handles many things very nicely.

-It is free for public projects and hosting private projects costs a monthly fee (but educational discounts exist).
-The free part of the service has made it very popular with many open source providers.
+It offers unlimited public and private repositories free of charge and costs a monthly fee if you want access to the pro-tools or need more than 3 collaborators for your private repos.
+These features had made GitHub very popular with many open source providers

 CodeRefinery does not in any way endorse the use of GitHub.
 There are many commercial and open-source alternatives, just check the list above.
 In the